-Long-term disability insurance helps replace your income if you are unable to work due to illness or injury.
-Many people consider this coverage a luxury, but it should be considered a necessity for those who don't have other financial resources they can tap in the event of an illness or injury.
-Even if you do have other financial resources, would you want to use them to pay your monthly expenses if you were to become disabled?
+Long-term disability insurance helps replace your income if you're unable to work due to illness or injury.
+This kind of coverage should be considered a necessity if you don't have other financial resources you can tap into in the event of an illness or injury.
+Even if you do have other financial resources, you may want to reserve those for something other than your daily living expenses.
 A disability can quickly eat through all of your savings or even lead you to tap into your retirement funds which could have a significant impact down the road.

 Ask yourself this question: could you live without your income for three months?
 Six months?
 A year?
 If the answer is no, you need disability insurance.
-Employers often offer this coverage via a payroll deduction, which may be tax-deductible.
+Many employers offer this coverage as part of your employee benefits package via a payroll deduction, which may be tax-deductible.
 You may automatically get short-term disability coverage through our employer, but check to see if they have additional coverage options.

-Once you’re created a financial cushion with your emergency savings and disability and life insurance, you can sleep easier knowing that you have a financial safety net in place that can help keep you protected through even the most difficult situations.
+Unless you're extremely wealthy, a financial safety net is something just about everyone needs.
+Ensuring that you've included the right pieces of the puzzle can offer maximum protection.
+Once you’ve created a financial cushion with your emergency savings fund, disability coverage, and life insurance, you may find that you sleep easier knowing that you have a financial safety net in place that can help keep you protected through even the most difficult situations.